BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ### Quickly hide from overview screen

-The hide icon / button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide and reveal wallet information by tapping or clicking on it.[^2]
+The hide icon/button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide and reveal wallet information by tapping or clicking on it.[^2]

 {% include picture.html
    image = "/assets/images/guide/onboarding/protecting-a-wallet/hide-by-eye-icon.gif"